Rating: Needs Parent Supervision, ages 15+

 - Setting racism aside to humbly join forces against a common enemy.

 Definitely read the books in order.
-Here are links to my reviews of Book 1, Book 2, Book 3, Book 4, Book 5, Book 6, Book 7, and Book 8.
+Here are links to my reviews of other books in the series:

 Discover more from Jesus loves bookworms